 If you’re in debt, you’re in the same boat as 77% of Americans, who carry a combined total of $14.9 billion in consumer debt from mortgages, auto loans, credit cards, and student loans.
-If you look at credit cards alone, the average household in the United States owes $5,315.
+If you look at credit cards alone, the average card balance in the United States is $5,525 as of 2021.
 And thanks to high-interest rates, it can be hard to see the light at the end of the tunnel— even if you start out with a relatively small balance.

 If you have any amount of debt, you may have several questions like:

 - How do I know when my debt is out of control?

 - What is debt consolidation and how does it work?

 - What are some ways to lessen my debt burden?

 In this article, we’ll break down the answers to these questions.
 It might be overwhelming to look at your debt head-on, but there are steps you can take to stop the spiral.

 9 Signs Your Debt Problems Are Getting Out of Control